 More information about Lord Lexden, his publications and current work can be found on his website: www.alistairlexden.org.uk

-Brigid joined the Hansard Society in December 2016 to lead its work on parliament and Brexit, as well as contribute to its ongoing research on the legislative process and parliamentary procedure and scrutiny.
+Brigid joined the Hansard Society in December 2016 to lead its work on parliament and Brexit, as well as contribute to its ongoing research on the legislative process, parliamentary procedure and scrutiny, and public political engagement.
 From 2007 to 2014 she was a Committee Specialist for the House of Commons Foreign Affairs Committee, where she led on the Committee’s EU-related work.
 In the first six months of 2016 she was on the research team of Britain Stronger in Europe.
 She has also worked as assistant to an MEP in Brussels and as an analyst and researcher on EU and European affairs in the private sector and at the University of Birmingham and King’s College London.